-How can the vet help me with grooming my dog and cat?
+How can the vet help me with grooming my dog?

 We are happy to help you with bathing your dog or cat, clipping its fur or trimming its nails if you are afraid of injuring your pet.
 For animals in which these procedures cause stress, fear or aggression, we can use a light anaesthetic with your agreement.